-- the types of information which must be made available, and to whom; - the types of information which the Council has voluntarily made open, and to whom; - the types of information which the Council does not wish to be disclosed without specific permission.
+- the types of information which must be made available, and to whom; - the types of information which the Council has voluntarily made open, and to whom: - the types of information which the Council does not wish to be disclosed without specific permission.

-The law also requires that personal information held about individuals must be treated in accordance with the Data Protection Act 1998.
+The law also requires that personal information held about individuals must be treated in accordance with the General Data Protection Regulation 2016 (GDPR) and the Data Protection Act 2018.
 Employees must ensure that they process data lawfully in accordance with the data protection principles.
-The Freedom of Information Act 2000 also gives a right of access to information held by public authorities in accordance with the provisions of the authority's publication scheme.
+The Freedom of Information Act 2000 also gives a right of access to information held by public authorities in accordance with the provisions of the Council's publication scheme.

 Employees should not use any information obtained in the course of their employment for personal gain or benefit, nor should they pass it on to others who might use it in such a way.
+This could be a potentially criminal or fraudulent act.